supervisely/docs/data-organization/import/import/supported-formats-images/multiview.md

   #### Structure explained:

-  - Archive must contain only 1 project directory.
+  - An archive must contain only 1 project directory.
-  - Inside project directory must be 1 dataset directory.
+  - Inside the project directory must be 1 dataset directory.
-  - Group directories must be populated with images and placed inside dataset directory.
-All images inside groups will be tagged with folder name value.
+  - Group directories must be populated with images and placed inside the dataset directory.
+All images inside the group will be tagged with folder name value.
-  - All images in the root dataset directory will be uploaded as a regular images and will not be tagged.
+  - All images in the root dataset directory will be uploaded as regular images and will not be tagged.

+{% hint style="success" %}
   You can download an example data:

   - images: [download ⬇️](https://github.com/supervisely-ecosystem/import-images-groups/releases/download/v0.0.1/cars.catalog.zip)
   - NRRD: [download ⬇️](https://github.com/supervisely-ecosystem/import-images-groups/releases/download/v0.0.1/research.zip)
+{% endhint %}

 - To display single images switch off `Images Grouping` setting.